-RealtimeThread.interrupt() 220 or javax.realtime.AsynchronouslyInterruptedException fire() 221 while waiting for the reference count to go to zero.
+RealtimeThread.interrupt() or javax.realtime.AsynchronouslyInterruptedException. fire() while waiting for the reference count to go to zero.

-IllegalSchedulableStateException when the execution context is not an instance of javax.realtime.Schedulable222 or when this method is invoked during finalization of objects in scoped memory and entering this scoped memory area would force deletion of the task that triggered finalization.
-This would include the scope containing the task, and the scope (if any) containing the scope containing the task.

-ThrowBoundaryError Thrown when the JVM needs to propagate an exception allocated in this scope to (or through) the memory area of the caller.
-Storing a reference to that exception would cause a javax.realtime.IllegalAssignmentError223, so the JVM cannot be permitted to deliver the exception.
+- IllegalSchedulableStateException when the execution context is not an instance of javax.realtime.Schedulable or when this method is invoked during finalization of objects in scoped memory and entering this scoped memory area would force deletion of the task that triggered finalization.
+This would include the scope containing the task, and the scope (if any) containing the scope containing the task. - ThrowBoundaryError Thrown when the JVM needs to propagate an exception allocated in this scope to (or through) the memory area of the caller.
+Storing a reference to that exception would cause a javax.realtime.IllegalAssignmentError, so the JVM cannot be permitted to deliver the exception.
 The javax.realtime.
-ThrowBoundaryError224 is preallocated and saves information about the exception it replaces.
+ThrowBoundaryError is preallocated and saves information about the exception it replaces.

-javax.realtime.ScopedCycleException when the execution context is a schedulable and this invocation would break the single parent rule.
+- javax.realtime.ScopedCycleException when the execution context is a schedulable and this invocation would break the single parent rule. - UnsupportedOperationException when the wait operation is not supported using the clock associated with time.